 1. Check family members/pets in house.
-Call out and don't walk to them.
+If in house, call out and don't walk to them.
 Broken glass and items blocking your way will be all over the house floors.

 2. If it is night.
-Find flashlight and shoes first before walking around.
+Find your flashlight and shoes first before walking around.
 Make sure you are not in danger before getting up.
 Items may have fallen in the house that could cause a threat.
 Example: If your house has a large aquarium, it might have now fallen over and flooded the house cuasing a shock danger.

 3. If the quake was large, check for damage.
 Check for gas smell first and shut off main value if you smell gas.
 Check for things that are partially fallen and secure them.
 There will most likely be aftershocks that will complete the task of dislodging them.

 4. Be very careful opening up cabinets and your refrigerator.
 Many items will be broken and loose and will fall out on you.

 5. Unplug items that have fallen - TVs, stereos, microwaves, computers; etc.

 6. Check for structure damage.
 Walls, door frames, cracks, chimneys, pool, windows, car, gas, water, electric, phone.
 If your windows are cracked, you might want to tape them with duct tape to keep glass from flying in a aftershock.
 If they are broken, knock out any loose glass.

 7. After a large quake most cellphone and landline service will be out.
-Listen to the portable or car radio for information if TV and power are out.
+Listen to a portable or car radio for information if TV and power are out.

 8. If water is still on after a quake you might want to fill water bottles and tub for water.
 Most likely water mains will have broken and you will lose pressure fast.